apache/spark/docs/apache-airflow-providers-databricks/connections/databricks.rst

 Password (optional)
     * If authentication with *Databricks login credentials*  is used then specify the ``password`` used to login to Databricks.
-    * If *authentication with Azure Service Principal* is used then specify the secret of the Azure Service Principal
+    * If authentication with *Azure Service Principal* is used then specify the secret of the Azure Service Principal
+    * if authentication with *PAT* is used, then specify PAT and leave login empty (recommended)

 Extra (optional)
     Specify the extra parameter (as json dictionary) that can be used in the Databricks connection.

-    Following parameter is necessary if using the *PAT* authentication method (recommended):
+    Following parameter could be used if using the *PAT* authentication method:

-    * ``token``: Specify PAT to use.
+    * ``token``: Specify PAT to use. (it's better to put PAT into Password field so it won't be seen as plain text)

     Following parameters are necessary if using authentication with AAD token: